-Bombing accuracy of B-17 and B-24 groups in Europe.
+Bombing accuracy and targets of USAAF B-17 Flying Fortress and B-24 Liberator bomber groups in Europe during the Second World War.

-With less than 50 per-cent cloud coverage an average B-17 Fortress Group could be expected to place 32.4% of its bombs within 1000 feet of the aiming point when aiming visually.
+With less than 50 per-cent cloud coverage an average B-17 Fortress Group could be expected to place 32.4% of its bombs within 1000 feet (ca. 305 meters) of the aiming point when aiming visually.

-The average B-24 Liberator Group under the same conditions could be expected to place 30.4% of its bombs within 1000 feet of the aiming point.
+The average B-24 Liberator Group under the same conditions could be expected to place 30.4% of its bombs within 1000 feet (ca. 305 meters) of the aiming point.

 One box of bombers could contain from 3 to 18 planes.
 Formations with a three plane frontage could be expected to be 45% more accurate than formations with a nine plane frontage.
 A six bomber front would be only about 10% more accurate than a 9 bomber front.

-The percentage of boxes which could be expected to place at least 10% of their load within 1000 feet of the aiming point depends upon how many other boxes passed over the target beforehand.
+The percentage of boxes which could be expected to place at least 10% of their load within 1000 feet (ca. 305 meters) of the aiming point depends upon how many other boxes passed over the target beforehand.

 |Order of boxes||percentage within 1000ft|